Energy in Victoria: Hydrogen

 As previously mentioned, town gas (a mixture of hydrogen, carbon monoxide, and other hydrocarbon gases) was produced from black and brown coal through the 19th and 20th centuries.

 Since the 2010s, there has been interest in hydrogen production for fuel, primarily for export to Asia.
 A pilot project, the Hydrogen Energy Supply Chain (HESC) Project, from 2019 to 2022, supported by the state and federal governments, AGL, and a number of large Japanese industrial companies including Kawasaki Heavy Industries.

 Brown coal from the Latrobe Valley was successfully gasified, purified, liquified, and shipped to Japan.
 According to the project partners, the project represented the largest-scale shipping of hydrogen to date.
 The project partners propose that a commercial-scale gasification operation would use carbon capture and storage to reduce the amount of greenhouse gas emitted in the production process.
 No carbon capture was implemented in the pilot project.

-According to the project partners, a decision whether to proceed to commercial production will be made "in the 2020s, with operations targeted in the 2030s.

-The proposal has been criticised as "greenwash", for instance by left-leaning think tank, The Australia Institute.
+The proposal was criticised as "greenwash", for instance by left-leaning think tank, The Australia Institute.
 They argue that CCS projects have a long history of failure, usually only capture a fraction of total emissions, and that the hydrogen produced by a commercial coal gasification operation in Victoria would compete against cleaner "green hydrogen" produced by electrolysis powered by renewable energy.

+The project was effectively halted after the pilot, with the Japanese consortium deciding to source hydrogen locally rather than ship it from Australia to Japan.
+Various reasons were advanced, including lack of support from the Victorian government.
+Third parties suggested the high cost of shipping hydrogen was also likely a strong contributor.